 That is why FitBUX’s student loan refinancing service is free.
 FitBUX is here to help you decide if refinancing is right for you, which loans you should consider refinancing and make sure you get the information you need from your loan servicer to complete the refinance.

-One last item to note.
-This conversation applies only to fixed rate loans.
+Two items to note.
+1) This conversation applies only to fixed rate loans.
 If you want help deciding between fixed rate loans and variable rate loans, be sure to check out our variable rate student loan refinance guide.
+2) Refinancing student loans should only be done if you are not pursuing loan forgiveness.
+If you’d like to read more about loan forgiveness, be sure to check out our Student Loan Forgiveness Guide.